 A student may request to be withdrawn from the university for medical reasons.
 The student must contact the Dean of Students Office in the University Union to make this request.
 The Dean of Students Office staff will assist the student through the process of a medical withdrawal.
-The Dean of Students Office's telephone number is 229-333-5941.
+The telephone number is 229-333-5941.